-CLIMATE & CAPITALISM is an ecosocialist journal, reflecting the viewpoint of environmental Marxism.
-It has three goals:
+CLIMATE & CAPITALISM is an ecosocialist journal, reflecting the viewpoint of ecological Marxism.
+It aims:

-- To provide news and analysis to inform, educate and develop the green left;
+- To inform, educate and develop ecosocialist movements;

 - To encourage and facilitate collaboration and exchanges of views among socialists and ecology activists.

-Opinions expressed in individual articles are not necessarily shared by Climate & Capitalism or Monthly Review or any of the editors.
+Opinions expressed in individual articles are not necessarily shared by the editors or publishers of Climate & Capitalism .

 About the Editor

-His previous books include Canadian Bolsheviks: The Early Years of The Communist Party of Canada (2nd edition, Trafford, 2004) and The Global Fight for Climate Justice: Anticapitalist Responses to Global Warming and Ecological Destruction (Fernwood, 2010).
+His previous books include Canadian Bolsheviks: The Early Years of The Communist Party of Canada (2nd edition, Trafford, 2004), The Global Fight for Climate Justice: Anticapitalist Responses to Global Warming and Ecological Destruction (Fernwood, 2010), and Too Many People?
+Population, Immigration, and the Environmental Crisis (Haymarket, 2011) co-authored with Simon Butler.

 (To avoid confusion and unnecessary emails: He is not the Ian Angus who teaches at Simon Fraser University, nor is he the Iain Angus who used to be a Canadian Member of Parliament, or the Ian Angus who is a lawyer for some satellite and telecom companies, or the Ian Angus who was a professional football player in Scotland.)